-To understand more about how the process helps cold pressed dog food to retain more of its natural nutritional value, we asked Lauren to explain.
+To understand more about how the process helps cold pressed dog food to retain more of its natural nutritional value, we asked Cobbydog to explain.

 “The unique method of cold-pressing means that cold pressed dog food has the nutritional benefits of raw feeding, with all the convenience of a dry food.
 The unique method of cold pressing is what makes this food different from standard kibbled dog food.